 Consider the galleries and nightlife of Shoreditch

 Shoreditch is one of London’s most vibrant areas, with an exciting array of galleries, some of which run similar events to the Museum at Night Festival, and markets to sample the busyness of London life.
 If you want to sample the heart of London without being constrained by the tubes timetable it can be worth choosing a hotel with 24-hour reception.
-Choosing a hotel with a destination rooftop terrace such as the Dorsett Hotel, City, will let you feel the sample the full array of London in your own time and pace, while not feeling guilty about going back to the hotel early if you get tired.
+Choosing a hotel with a destination rooftop terrace such as the Dorsett Hotel, City, will let you feel the sample of the full array of London in your own time and pace, while not feeling guilty about going back to the hotel early if you get tired.

 Catch the latest and most interesting films at the London Film Festival